 The original collection of the Westminster, Vermont, historical artifacts was begun in 1926 when the Westminster Institute was completed.
 George Dascomb had assisted in the building of this social center and library for the people of the East Parish of Westminster.
 The large brick building had a room designated as the “Historical Room”.
 Townspeople gave and lent objects, books and papers pertaining to the history of the Town of Westminster, which had been in their families for 100 years and more.
-This group of items is “on long-term loan” from the Westminster Institute and is an important part of our collection.
-It is also the exception to our policy of not accepting artifacts on long-term loans.
+This group of items had been “on long-term loan” from the Westminster Institute.
+In 2014 The Westminster East Parish, the governing body of the Westminster Institute, made this collection a gift to the Westminster Historical Society.

 During 1967, when the Westminster Town Hall was undergoing renovations, Mrs. Katherine (Hooker) Palmer, a staunch supporter of the Society, gained permission to move most of the historical collection from the Institute to the “kitchen area” of the Town Hall.
 In 1970 the new Bellows Falls Union High School was completed.
 The Westminster Annual Town Meetings which used to be held in the large open room on the second floor of the town hall, were then held in its auditorium.
 This change left the hall on the second floor of the Town Hall empty and no longer used for public meetings.
 Again, Mrs. Palmer saw the opportunity for growth for the Society.
 She gathered volunteers to move the collection here, to its current home.
 The United States Bicentennial was the catalyst that matured the Westminster Historical Society and its museum to its present state.